June 6, 2012

 Today, I testified in front of the House Committee on Energy and Commerce regarding performer’s rights.

 You can read a transcript here:

-It was exciting and gratifying to get the chance to make the case that performers, in addition to songwriters should receive fair compensation when they’re played on terrestrial radio (a right they currently don’t have).
+It was exciting and gratifying to get the chance to make the case that performers, in addition to songwriters should receive fair compensation when they’re music is played on terrestrial radio (a right they currently don’t have).

 I’m not sure how many people are aware of the fact that, while songwriters get paid when their recordings are played on AM/FM radio, performers (the musicians who played on the recording) do not.

 Most musicians know from first hand experience that it’s really the folks in the band that bring a tune to life.
 I count on the musicians in my group to “put meat on the bones” – to take what I write and put their personal stamp on it.
 This is is a big part of what gives the music on my albums its character.

 After my testimony, I was asked a question by Congresswoman Mary Bono-Mack who is the wife of the late Sonny Bono.
 Her question gave me the chance to bring up Carol Kaye, the great bassist from the LA recording scene, whose seminal playing can be heard on countless recordings and big pop hits.
 One such recording was Sonny’s “The Beat Goes On” which Sonny wrote originally as a swing tune.
 Arguably, it’s Carol’s funky bass line that helped make that a hit.
 And yet Carol gets no royalties when it’s played on the radio (as it still is).
 The US is the only developed country that doesn’t have such a royalty for performers.
 That’s beyond wrong.